patilanu586-sys/WEBATHON/README.md

 # WEBATHON
 Student marketplace website

-This is our 5-hour Webathon Project and we have built it using HTML, CSS, and JavaSript eaturing a bold neo-brutalist cartoon aesthetic.
+This is our 5-hour Webathon Project and we have built it using HTML, CSS, and JavaSript featuring a bold neo-brutalist cartoon aesthetic.
 The project features interactive resource cataloging, dynamic modal overlays, smooth hidden-scrollbar UI containers, and a custom CSS design system.

 Campus Circular is a resource-sharing digital platform for a college community that enables students to discover, share, lend, borrow, donate, and request resources.
 Our project consist of: